dgaydukov/cert-aws/files/sa.md

 * CLB (Classic Load Balancer) - old lb, now mostly outdated App loadbalancer (in our case spring app) - is EC2 instance with Eureka (Service Discovery) + Ribbon (Load Balancer) - a separate spring app that discovers all instances and allows you to use human readable names instead of urls.
+There are 2 types of proxy
+* forward proxy - sits in front of client and redirect client's request to server, yet client can still directly connect to server.
+Use cases:
+    * protect identity/privacy
+    * avoid country/region blocks
+* reverse proxy - sits in front of server and hides server from the client, client can't directly connect to server, cause server is shielded by reverse proxy.
+User cases:
+    * load balancing
+    * security (by implementing WAF you can filter on proxy level all unwanted requests, so they don't even go to your app server)
+    * cpu offload (for example you should response with gzip, your app server can response with plain text but nginx would convert it to gzip)

 ###### Ingress vs Egress
 Ingress - traffic that enters an entity, so it's a request sent from public Internet to private cloud.